DW01/traktor-docs/getting-started/index.md

 **Learn the workflow** - Read the [Editor Documentation](../editor/) to understand the Database, Pipeline, Scene Editor, and deployment tools.
 The editor is your primary workspace, so mastering it will make development much faster.

-**Understand the architecture** - The [Architecture](../engine/architecture/) guide explains how Traktor is organized—the module system, memory management, and core concepts.
+**Understand the architecture** - The [Architecture](../engine/architecture/) guide explains how Traktor is organized.
+The module system, memory management, and core concepts.
 This helps you understand how everything fits together.

 **Add gameplay logic** - The [Scripting](../engine/scripting/) guide teaches you how to write Lua scripts for gameplay.
 You'll learn about components, the update loop, input handling, and more.